janishutz/website/README.md

 This is the source code for my personal website.
 Check it out [here](https://janishutz.com).

-As any custom website is, this one is also written entirely in HTML, CSS and JavaScript and now doesn't even use any external libraries
+As any custom website is, this one is also written entirely in HTML, CSS and JavaScript and now doesn't even use any external libraries (apart from my own)

 # Building
-cd to the site directory and run `npm run build`
+cd to the site directory and run `node build.js`